 The waters of Los Cocos are enticingly warm.
-The shallow drop allows you to walk even more than 100meters into the water before it gets to shoulder level and you have to swim.
-Plus, despite the shortage of adequate infrastructure, many all-inclusive resorts at Los Cocos offer authentic Cuban cuisines and a lovely ambiance.
+The shallow drop allows you to walk even more than 100 meters into the water before it gets to shoulder level and you have to swim.
+Plus, despite the shortage of adequate infrastructure, many all-inclusive resorts at Los Cocos offer authentic Cuban cuisine and a lovely ambiance.

 Furthermore, birdwatchers can lay back and enjoy the sights of flamingoes strutting back and forth in this area.

 Santa Lucia is also famous for its coral reef, bull sharks, and tropical fishes.
-There are several sank ships, too, like the Mortera, a ship that sank in 1898.
+There are also several sank ships, like the Mortera, which sank in 1898.

 Head to the only beachside restaurant in Playa Los Cocos to pick some food and cold beers.

 Another popular activity in Santa Lucia is to take a catamaran trip to Cayo Sabinal, a secluded island that hosts Playa Bonita and an old lighthouse.
 Playa Bonita is yet another beautiful beach, perfect for tanning your body.